 In MLIR the IR system is expected to respond to a search request in one language by generating a ranked list of potentially relevant documents in multiple languages.
 Similar to CLIR, MLIR can be approached using either a request or document translation strategy.
 The challenges of MLIR include similar translation issues to CLIR; however it also introduces a significant new problem which arises because the documents in each language will often be in separate collections.
 In a practical system, document collections may be geographically distributed with no option to merge them into a single collection.
 However, even if the documents can be combined into a single physical collection, the fact that they are in different languages means that semantically related search terms cannot be conflated, and effectively the collection will still behave as separate, language specific, sub-collections.
 The major difficulty that arises for MLIR is how to take the separate outputs from searching individual collections and merge them into a single output list for delivery to the user, which reliably ranks relevant documents higher than non-relevant ones.
 For this reason, MLIR is often seen as being akin to monolingual distributed IR, where separate search collections are stored and searched independently for practical or commercial reasons; lists retrieved from the individual collections must then be merged to form a single ranked list output [Callan, 2000].
-There are also potential issues or retrieval effectiveness arising from the separation of the overall ''virtual" document collection into multiple smaller collections since the term weights may be less accurately estimated within the smaller collections.
+There are also potential issues or retrieval effectiveness arising from the separation of the overall "virtual" document collection into multiple smaller collections since the term weights may be less accurately estimated within the smaller collections lists will generally be incompatible.

-In MLIR the merging problem arises since ranked lists from the separate collections will be generated using different indexing strategies, and, as discussed earlier, the features will have varied distributions for the individual languages.
-This means that the document matching scores from the retrieved ranked document lists will generally be incompatible.
 For example, documents retrieved from a collection with higher average matching scores will tend to be favoured in the merged list.
 Thus the list may be biased towards certain collections and hence languages, regardless of the actual relative likelihood of documents retrieved from these collections being relevant.
 If this problem is overcome, a further concern is that the matching score profiles of the lists may be different.
 Hence the lists cannot be merged in a simple reliable way.
-In general for distributed IR, difficulties of list merging vary depending on the number of differences between the IR systems used to compute the separate lists. and potentially the cooperation between the maintainers of the separate search engines.
+In general for distributed IR, difficulties of list merging vary depending on the number of differences between the IR systems used to compute the separate lists, and potentially the cooperation between the maintainers of the separate search engines.
 The separate retrieval engines may reliably make all statistics of their collections available to the merging algorithms, they may make some subset available (potentially of questionable reliability) or they may make no information available beyond identifying the documents and their retrieval rank [Callan, 2000].
 The amount of information available from the separate collections affects the complexity of the merging strategy that can be adopted.
 If the separate retrieval systems use different retrieval ranking algorithms then the scores will clearly be incompatible, but even if an identical retrieval strategy is used for all the collections, the matching scores will be incompatible due to the different values used to estimate the term weights or other ranking parameters.
 In MLIR, these issues are compounded by problems arising from variations in the properties of the languages.
 For document translation MLIR, if the document index data are located physically together, the index files can be combined to form a single search collection.
 This removes the need for merging of separate lists.
 However, if the collections are distributed or query translation is being used, some method of merging must be adopted.